wangzey5/TwoSix_Spring25/README.md

 - [Zeyu (Frank) Wang](https://github.com/wangzey5)

 ## Acknowledgments
 This project was developed in collaboration with the TwoSix Technologies.
-Special thanks to all community partners and stakeholders for their support and guidance.
+Special thanks to all community partners and course instructors for their support and guidance.